 These are often employed against pigeons, woodpeckers, starlings and blackbirds.
 As birds will get used to the same sound repeated over and over, choose a device that has built-in change involved, for example, one that varies in frequency, duration, and sequence, and features the sounds of both birds in distress and predators looking for food.
 This is a key factor in long-term discouragement.

 Visual devices are usually used against pigeons, starlings, blackbirds, woodpeckers and more.
 As with sound deterrents, change is important.
 If you just put a plastic owl in the yard, they’ll quickly realize that it isn’t really a threat since it never moves.
 To work long-term, a repeller must involve movement.
 One option is a large orange sphere that has holograms on front and back.
 It appears to move when the bird looks at it from different angles.
-In addition to the eyes moving, it’s mounted on a spring that causes the entire predator to move and bounce in the wind.
+In addition to the eyes shifting, it’s mounted on a spring that causes the entire predator to move and bounce in the wind.

 Bird spikes (think “barbed wire for birds”) prevent a bird from roosting on a nearby ledge, sill, roof peak, etc. Bird netting works well too.
 If birds don’t have easy, comfortable roosting access to your property, they are less likely to congregate there.